-The following chart depicts the annual debt service on all currently outstanding GO debt plus the projected annual debt service on the debt currently authorized but not yet incurred, as well as projected future new debt authorizations annually of \$900 million, beginning with FY 2026.
-FY 2024 debt service of approximately \$1.2 billion represents actual scheduled debt payments on GO bonds that have already been issued.
+The following chart depicts the annual debt service on all currently outstanding GO debt plus the annual debt service on the \$384.4 million projected to be issued in FY 2027.
+It also includes projections for future new debt authorizations of \$900 million per year, beginning with FY 2027.
+FY 2025 debt service of approximately \$1.2 billion represents actual scheduled debt payments on GO bonds that have already been issued.